-G Recognises, mitigates against risks and manages complications relating to patient positioning during surgery, including reference to the obese patient
+Recognises, mitigates against risks and manages complications relating to patient positioning during surgery, including reference to the obese patient courses and e-Learning: anaesthesia for the obese patient.

 SLEs throughout stage of training in a range of surgical specialties including obstetrics, neuro and bariatric surgery.